December 14, 2015

 It’s hard to express to anyone how passionate I am about this.
 Everyone at one time or another is dieting.
 It’s always trending.
 I remember dieting as a teenager in the ‘60’s.
 There are so many books, seminars, gurus, drugs, supplements, organizations in the marketplace that participate in trying to solve our out of control obesity in this country.
 Unfortunately, we haven’t had much success.
 We’re all waiting for the magic pill.

 At 65 it’s much harder to lose weight.
 I have no metabolism.
 I’ve tried several things, from drugs to exercise, and while diet pills always initially work, they wear off and become ineffective pretty quickly.
 Not to mention, they’re not good for your heart.
-And for me, now that’s an added problem.
+And for me now, that’s an added problem.

 When I was younger, 20 years ago, it was much easier to lose weight.
 Diet pills worked.
 Of course, cocaine or speed would work equally as well.
 But again, cocaine and speed are hardly sustainable lifestyle choices.
-You might look good laid out in your coffin, but you certainly can’t do diet pills for life.
-Your heart would object profusely and eventually say it was done with you, lol.
-We don’t want that.